hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   resource never expires.
 The minimum allowed value for expirationPolicy.ttl is 1 day.
 Structure is documented below.

+* `dead_letter_policy` -
+  (Optional)
+  A policy that specifies the conditions for dead lettering messages in this subscription.
+If dead_letter_policy is not set, dead lettering is disabled.
+  The Cloud Pub/Sub service account associated with this subscriptions's parent project (i.e., service-{project_number}@gcp-sa-pubsub.iam.gserviceaccount.com) must have permission to Acknowledge() messages on this subscription.
+Structure is documented below.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.